Friday 3 July, 2009

 Meanwhile, just outside Boston, Don Franco is preparing his ‘special chamber’ for interviewing the girls who’re due to arrive late tomorrow.
 He intends to have a lot of fun with them before heading to the meeting of the Dons the next day.

-At a truck stop near New Orleans a truck has a change of drivers and paperwork before it pulls out and heads north.
-They've made good time for having driven non-stop from Los Angeles.
+At a truck stop near New Orleans a truck has a change of drivers and paperwork before it pulls out to head north.
+They’ve made good time for having driven non-stop from Los Angeles.

 Meeting of Minds?